Tech Giant Grabs Sunnyvale Big-Box Store Site for $100M

 The premium purchase by Applied Materials is the latest addition in a five-year acquisitions binge that has seen the Santa Clara-based semiconductor equipment maker spend nearly $400M to buy or lease properties encompassing two dozen buildings and an estimated 2M SF along a four-mile stretch near Central Expressway in east Sunnyvale and North Santa Clara.

-The Sunnyvale holdings, which includes a tech campus formerly leased to Apple on East Arque Avenue that was purchased by Applied Materials in 2019 for $100.9M, are expected to be part of the company’s plan for a massive complex of facilities devoted to semiconductor process innovation and commercialization.
+The Sunnyvale holdings, which include a tech campus formerly leased to Apple on East Arque Avenue that was purchased by Applied Materials in 2019 for $100.9M, are expected to be part of the company’s plan for a massive complex of facilities devoted to semiconductor process innovation and commercialization.

 Applied Materials, which makes the machines that make silicon wafers measured in molecular nanometers, announced last year it plans to build a $4B research facility known as the EPIC Center on its Santa Clara campus.